 Molokhia is an Egyptian green soup that dates back to the Pharaonic era.
 It has a number of alternative names, including Mulukhiyah, molokheyya, or Saluyot.
-Molokhia is also a well-known dish in other areas like the Philippines, the Middle East, or North African countries.
+Molokhia is also a well-known dish in the food culture of the Philippines, the Middle East, and North African countries.

 However, many people believe that ancient Jewish priests were the first ones who prepared the Molokhia dish.
 About the dish’s name, while Molokhia is an Arabic word meaning “royal”, its English name should be Jew’s (or jute) mallow.

 While the local people in Cairo love to use lamb to cook the dish, chicken or rabbit are also great alternatives.
 Alongside the Molokhia plant and the meat, this dish also requires a couple of other vegetables and seasonings.